Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Experimental Details and Extended Results for CEA

-For each question $q$, we consider the six models defined in Section~\ref{sec:capability_decomposition}, which correspond to different combinations of base, tool-use, and reasoning capabilities and induce a fixed design matrix $\mathbf{X}$.
+For each question $q$, we consider the six models defined in \S~\ref{sec:capability_decomposition}, which correspond to different combinations of base, tool-use, and reasoning capabilities and induce a fixed design matrix $\mathbf{X}$.
 All models are trained under identical hyper-parameters and to convergence, \textit{differing only in capability activation}, which ensures controlled and fair comparisons across models.
 Given the six empirical correctness estimates $\{\hat{s}_{\mathcal{M}}^q\}$, we solve a linear system in logit space to obtain the question-level effect vector $\boldsymbol{\lambda}^q$.
 The interaction coefficient $\lambda_{23}^q$ captures the deviation of the jointly optimized reasoning--tool-use configuration from the linear additive expectation of the two individual capabilities, where negative values indicate interference and positive values indicate synergy.
+Similarly, $\lambda_{12}^q$ and $\lambda_{13}^q$ capture the base--reasoning and base--tool interactions, respectively.

-For statistical analysis, we retain only questions for which at least one of the six models produces a correct prediction.
-We then aggregate $\lambda_{23}^q$ across all retained questions and report the proportion of negative and positive values.
-To analyze the relationship between interaction patterns and task solvability, we further bin questions by $\lambda_{23}^q$ and compute the average correctness within each bin, producing the histograms and overlaid curves shown in Figure~\ref{fig:lambda23_dist}.
-All analyses are conducted with both Qwen2.5-3B and Qwen2.5-7B models on NQ and HotpotQA, verifying that the observed interaction patterns are consistent across model capacities and task difficulties.
-Except for the statistical procedures described above, all inference and evaluation hyper-parameters follow the settings of the main experiments.
+For numerical stability, we discard any question $q$ for which all six model variants yield $\hat{s}_{\mathcal{M}_k}^q = 0$, i.e., no model ever produces a correct answer across all $N$ samples.
+Including such questions would cause the smoothed logit values to cluster near $-\infty$ for every variant, making the resulting $\boldsymbol{\lambda}^q$ dominated by boundary artifacts rather than genuine capability differences.
+After filtering, the additive smoothing defined in the main text ensures that all remaining $\bar{s}_{\mathcal{M}_k}^q$ lie strictly in $(0,1)$ and the logit transform is well-behaved.
+We then aggregate all three pairwise coefficients across retained questions and report the proportion of negative and positive values.
+In all experiments, we set $N=50$ and adopt the same stochastic decoding strategy as Appendix~\ref{app:exp_settings}, with fixed temperature and top-$p$ sampling.
+Averaging over multiple samples reduces decoding noise and yields a more stable estimate of model correctness.
+Except for the task-specific details described below, all inference and evaluation hyper-parameters follow the settings of the main experiments.